 There have been many theories given to try to answer this question throughout the years.
 Here are a few:

 - Atheism is not simply a belief that there is no higher being.
 Atheism says that if there is a God, He is either evil or unable to stop evil, therefore He is not an almighty God.

 - Dualism is a philosophy that is contained in many eastern religions.
 It says that good and evil are dual forces that have always existed and that battle for dominance.
 Star Wars movies used this idea where the "force" of good through Luke Skywalker battled the "dark side" represented by Darth Vader.
 Their story was just an episode in the continuing battle.

 - Materialism, secularism, humanism, existentialism are more modern ideas that say that life is what you make it, good or evil.
 They teach that there is no such thing as good or evil.
 They propose the idea that you are the one who makes something good for yourself or bad for yourself.
 In other words, if something is good for you, then it is good and if it is bad for you, then it is bad.

-We could go on and on because each culture and generation comes up with different ideas to try to explain the origin and existence of evil.
+We could go on and on because each culture and generation comes up with different ideas to try and explain the origin and existence of evil.

 Thanks be to God that He provided us with the true and original source for evil and the manner in which it affected the creation.

 Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned